qwerty-loops/Equity_Insights/README.md

 # Equity_Insights

-● Develop a prototype of a new data report/dashboard using Tableau, Power BI, or Figma.
+● Develop a prototype of a new data report/dashboard using Tableau.

 ● Improve the visualization of grade/pass rates and demographic trends.